 My son Jacob would be seven now, but he died at birth.
-Jacob had holoprocencephaly, a genetic deformity that occurs in one of every 58,000 births.
+Jacob had holoprosencephaly, a genetic deformity that occurs in one of every 58,000 births.
 The result was that he had a substantially underdeveloped brain.
 His lungs weren't very good either, his thumb was disjointed, his face was slightly distorted, and there were other problems.

 Three months before his birth, we found out that Jacob would not be normal.
 I still remember sitting in the doctor's office with my wife when we got the news that our second child was deformed.
-My wife and I held hands and solemnly, passively, took in the life-changing news.
+My wife and I held hands and solemnly, passively took in the life-changing news.
 The counselor was very gentle and kind.
 When she was finished with the initial bad news, the three of us sat in silence for several minutes.
 Then came the questions.
 Will he die in the womb?
 Can he live on his own?
 What would his life be like if he survived?
 Would he be a vegetable?
-The counselor told us that he had a very good chance of living right up to and through the birth, but that afterwards, because of his diminished lungs and insufficient brain capacity, he had close to a 100% chance of dying right away.
+The counselor told us that he had a very good chance of living right up to and through the birth; but that afterward, because of his diminished lungs and insufficient brain capacity, he had close to a 100% chance of dying right away.
 Nevertheless, there was a possibility that he could live.
-If he did, she said, his life would consist of being bed-ridden, never walking, never talking, and that he probably wouldn't even know who we were.
+If he did, she said, his life would consist of being bed-ridden, never walking, never talking; and that he probably wouldn't even know who we were.
 She then gently and caringly asked if we wanted to abort the baby.
 Without hesitation, we both said no. It was never brought up again.

 Of course, I must confess that I did not like the idea of possibly having to care for a child with such profound problems.
-I wondered how it would affect me, and how difficult it would make my life.
+I wondered how it would affect me and how difficult it would make my life.
 Because of these thoughts, I then had to wrestle with the guilt of being so selfish and unloving.
-Being faced with weighing the options of being "inconvenienced" and taking care of a profoundly needy child, and comparing it to my very strong commitment to Christ, brought an uncomfortable reality to the fore-front.
+Being faced with weighing the options of being "inconvenienced" and taking care of a profoundly needy child and comparing it to my very strong commitment to Christ brought an uncomfortable reality to the fore-front.
 In short, I was selfish.
 That is one of the "benefits" of our trials.
 They show us what we are made of.

 Abortion was simply not an issue.
 We were going to have the child.
 So, my wife and I did the only thing we knew how to do at that point.
 We prayed.
 We asked the Lord to heal Jacob.
 We asked Him to show His power and might and glory in healing our son.
 We also prayed that if Jacob survived and was unhealed, that the Lord would give us the strength and love to take care of him for as long as was necessary.
 We prayed.
 Members of our church prayed as well.
 We waited.